almenscorner/macOSLOBAppTool/README.md

 Per default, the install location is set to /Applications.
 If needed this can be changed.
 This path is needed to detect if the latest version of the app is already installed on the mac.

+Before using, keep in mind that this is an early version of this tool.
+Test **thoroughly**.

 ## Planned features
 - Ability to assign app from the WPF
 - Handle updating apps from WPF